vre-hub/vre-hub.github.io/docs/rucio.md

 You should keep in mind that the scope will not get deleted from the Rucio memory.

+You can visualize which data and rules are associated to your account by navigating to the [Rucio UI](https://vre-rucio-ui.cern.ch) platform.

 Have a look at the [rucio client documentation](https://rucio.readthedocs.io/en/latest/man/rucio.html) to perform more actions on your recently uploaded data.
 You can also upload your data in a more user-friendly way using the [DLaaS](dlaas.md###1.
 File Browser).
 <!--